 The goal of the CUDDLE study is to characterize the pharmacokinetics and safety profile of understudied, off-patent drugs administered to lactating women receiving drugs per standard of care as prescribed by their health care provider.
 Researchers are recruiting women who are prescribed a drug from a list of 10 commonly used drugs in the postpartum period.
 The group will be collecting maternal blood and possibly breastmilk, and small amount of infant blood to provide valuable pharmacokinetics, dosing and safety information for drugs in breastfeeding women.

-This is a biobanking study in pregnancy where pregnant women are recruited at all stages of pregnancy and asked to provide a blood sample any time they are having blood drawn for clinical reasons.
+The Building Blocks of Pregnancy Biobank is a biobanking study in pregnancy where pregnant women are recruited at all stages of pregnancy and asked to provide a blood sample any time they are having blood drawn for clinical reasons.
 This includes during pregnancy and at the time of delivery, along with infant cord blood at delivery.
 These samples are processed and stored for future research.
 So far, the biobank has recruited more than 2,500 women and collected more than 54,000 samples.

 Effectiveness of Prolonged Use of IUDImplant for Contraception EPIC